Transformative Couples therapy® SMALL supervision GROUP

 COURSE COMPLETION REQUIREMENTS:

-Participants must complete all sessions to be awarded CE.
 Cameras on Zoom must be left on, with only brief exceptions.
 An evaluation will be required prior to CE being awarded.
 Attendance will be taken and documented each session by the course instructor.
-No specific assignments are required, other than reading the course materials sent out before we meet each session.
+Please read the course materials sent out before we meet any session.
 Any questions can be addressed to lisagardnerlcsw@gmail.com.
 To attend this live, interactive course you must have access to a working computer, a room with sufficient privacy to protect the confidentiality of couple members whose clinical work is shown and internet connectivity sufficient to maintain a stable connection to Zoom.

 At the end of the course, CE can be applied for via this link

-The cost for 12 Continuing Education (CE) credits will be $40.
+The cost for 10 Continuing Education (CE) credits will be paid by the TCT Institute.
 An email will be sent to all participants who complete the course from Credits Education.